 TCP/UDP – 53

-Upgrade from an earlier version of Active Directory Connector 5 to the current version is automatic.
+- Upgrading from an earlier version of Active Directory Connector 5 to the current version

 Copy your installation token for each instance.